Sign-up today for On the Money by ATB.

 How much retirement income do you need?

-The basic rule of thumb is that you’ll need about 70% of your current income to maintain your current standard of living in retirement.
+One rule of thumb is that you’ll need at least 70% of your current income to maintain your current standard of living in retirement.
 So, if you make $100,000 per year today, you should plan to have about $70,000 (in today’s dollars) per year in retirement.
 You’ll have to adjust for inflation, so that specific dollar amount will need to be higher at retirement.

-Even if the house is paid off and you no longer have the costs of commuting to work, those savings are often partly offset by increased spending on other things, like golf, travel, or other interests that keep you blissfully busy.
+Even if the house is paid off and you no longer have the costs of commuting to work or contributing to your RRSP or pension, those savings are often partly offset by increased spending on other things, like golf, travel, or other interests that keep you blissfully busy.

 How much will you get from OAS and CPP?

 CPP is only available to Canadians who have made contributions.
 CPP payment rates vary person to person, based on your work history and when you decide to start taking your benefit.
-For 2023, the maximum monthly benefit is $1,306.57—but the average monthly benefit is only $717.15.
+For 2024, the maximum monthly benefit is $1,364.60—but the average monthly benefit is only $758.32.

-With this in mind, an individual at age 65 would receive about $16,857 per year, on average.
-Continuing with our example above, this is well below the required $70,000 (plus inflation) per year required at retirement.
+With this in mind, an individual at age 65 would receive about $17,660 per year, on average.
+Continuing with our example above, this is well below the $70,000 (plus inflation) per year required at retirement.